NAVadi21/MarketMate/README.md

-We appreciate your interest in MarketMate and look forward to your contributions!
+We appreciate your interest in MarketMate and look forward to your contributions for the project!